logo

 Gabby Weissman

-Yeah, I'm not sure we indicated 9% last time, but we definitely see, as you mentioned, an increase in the portion of DMT in that mix.
+Yeah, I'm not sure we indicated 9% last time, but we definitely see, as you mentioned, an increase in the portion of DMD in that mix.

 speaker

 Got it.
-As a follow up, so you can raise revenue, you have a revenue opportunity of 500 million for GATE all around in 2026.
+As a follow-up, so you characterized revenue opportunity of $500 million for Gate all around in 2026.
 Could you give us a sense of the puts and takes?
-Is this the revenue opportunity for NOVA?
-What share do you expect to capture here?
-What's the target you set?
-Anything you're looking at?
+Like, is this the revenue opportunity for NOVA?
+Like, what share do you expect to capture here?
+What's the target you've set?
+Anything here would be helpful.

 speaker